navoditas/navoditas.github.io/index.md

 # Bio

-I am a Research Scientist at Facebook AI Research (FAIR).
+I am a Pre-Doctoral Researcher at Google AI India.
-Previously, I was a Computer Science PhD student at Georgia Tech, advised by [Dhruv Batra][2], and working closely with [Devi Parikh][3].
+Previously, I was a Data Scientist at United Health Group where I worked on

 My research focuses on deep learning and its applications in climate change, and in building agents that can <i>see</i> (computer vision),